The 7 Resume Mistakes We Found in 22 Out of 25 Real PM Resumes

 "Defined SLO targets and alerting thresholds for the events platform, reducing production incidents by 25% and cutting mean-time-to-detection from hours to minutes."

 Same work.
 But now the hiring manager can see the thinking, the trade-off, and the result.
-That is what separates a PM resume from a project manager resume.

 2. Summaries that describe a role instead of selling a person